contiki-os/contiki/core/net/mac/tsch/README.md

 ```

 The keys can be configured in `net/mac/tsch/tsch-security.h`.
-Nodes handle security level and keys dynamically, i.e. as specified by the frame header rather that compile-time defined.
+Nodes handle security level and keys dynamically, i.e. as specified by the incoming frame header rather that compile-time defined.

-By default, when enabling security, the PAN coordinator will transmit secured EBs.
+By default, when including security, the PAN coordinator will transmit secured EBs.
 Use `tsch_set_pan_secured` to explicitly ask the coordinator to secure EBs or not.

-When associating, nodes can with security enabled can join both secured or non-secured networks.
+When associating, nodes with security included can join both secured or non-secured networks.
 Set `TSCH_CONF_JOIN_SECURED_ONLY` to force joining secured networks only.
 Likewise, set `TSCH_JOIN_MY_PANID_ONLY` to force joining networks with a specific PANID only.